AbdelrhmanSror/Data-Engineer---ETL/README.md

 # Data-Engineer---ETL
 Python Project for Data Engineering
-Sure, here's an updated README file that reflects the fact that data loading is done by writing data to a CSV file:

 # ETL Engineer Peer Review Assignment

-This Jupyter Notebook contains an ETL (Extract, Transform, Load) pipeline for processing data related to a fictional online store.
+This Jupyter Notebook contains an ETL (Extract, Transform, Load) pipeline for processing data related to bank market capitalization.
 The notebook is part of a peer review assignment for an ETL Engineer certification.

 ## Getting Started